Free-Nations-Region/NationStatesAPIBot/README.md

 # Roadmap

-## Version 2.5

-- Small Improvements to BasicStats
-- Get Nations who endorsed a nation (endorsed by) (/ne)

 ## Version 2.6

 - Recruitable Nations (/rn) returns a list of nations who would receive recruitment telegrams out of pending list